MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 1. The following fields are optional:

    a. **Message subtitle**: This text appears below the message title.
-It can be used as a call-to-action text or to provide additional context that's not included in the header.<br>
+It can be used as a call-to-action text or to provide more context that's not included in the header.<br>

    b. **Image URL**: The image displayed to customers within the list picker's message and customer's response message.
 Image URLs must be a valid image type; videos and GIFs aren't supported.<br>